-Treatment of Calluses
+Treatment Of Calluses

-Orthotic devices to improve foot function and more widely distribute pressure often are effective in relieving the pressure and resulting pain.
-Surgical repair of the hammertoe, bunion or other deformity may stop the callus from forming.
+- Orthotic insert devices that improve foot function and more widely distribute pressure are often effective in relieving the pressure and pain caused by faulty foot function and calluses.

-Conservative treatment methods generally consist of periodic trimming of the callus by a podiatrist, along with the use of specially fitted protective pads made of felt, latex, foam rubber or lamb’s wool.
+- Conservative treatment methods generally consist of periodic trimming of the callus by your local podiatrist, along with the use of specially fitted protective pads made of felt, latex, foam, rubber, or lamb’s wool.

 ASA Treatment Facilities

-The physicians and staff of the A Step Ahead Foot & Ankle Centers maintain two complete podiatric clinical facilities and provide 24-hour emergency service.
+The physicians and staff of the A Step Ahead Foot & Ankle Centers maintain two complete podiatric clinical facilities, and provide 24-hour emergency service.
 We participate in most health plans including Blue Cross Blue Shield, Medicare, and Medicaid.
-We complete and file all necessary insurance forms and make every effort to assure you of maximum benefits with minimum out-of-pocket expense.
+We complete and file all necessary insurance forms, making every effort to assure you of maximum benefits with minimum out-of-pocket expenses.